 Despite the clear evidence of fracking’s harm, California Governor Jerry Brown continues to green light the oil industry’s reckless expansion of fracking.

-Connect with a California Organizer
+Connect with an organizer in California

-Walker Foley, Southern California Organizer
+Walker Foley, Sr. Organizer

 Walker Foley is a Southern California Organizer at Food & Water Watch.
 He works in Los Angeles and Southern California to campaign and advocate for safe food, the human right to water and a ban on dangerous oil industry practices.